ThorsAngerVaNeT/virtual-keyboard/README.md

 ```

 ## Please keep in mind
-  1) that If you run ESLint check in my repo at your computer and `Expected linebreaks to be LF but found CRLF linebreak-style` errors appear, it's your git have wrong `autocrlf` setting and it's your git replaces all LF in my sources to CRLF.
+  1) If you run ESLint check in my repo at your computer and `Expected linebreaks to be LF but found CRLF linebreak-style` errors appear, it's your git have wrong `autocrlf` setting and it's your git replaces all LF in my sources to CRLF.
   2) Right Alt (AltGraph) simultaneously triggers events for right Alt and left Ctrl when your system keyboard layout is RU.
 It's normal behavior.

 ## Additional features
   1) Arrow behavior switcher:
     - arrow keys insert arrow symbols by default;
-    - arrow keys navigate caret when arrow switcher enabled (yes, it's not perfect, but works well in normal test cases).
+    - arrow keys navigate caret when the arrow switcher is enabled (yes, it's not perfect, but works well in normal test cases).
-  2) Alt, Ctrl, Shift can be toggled and save toggled state by clicking mouse.
-Another click turn off toggled state.
+  2) Alt, Ctrl, Shift can be toggled and save toggle state by mouse click.
+Another click turns off toggle state.
 This behavior make possible to switch language, type shifted symbols only by mouse.
-  3) Toggled/pressed keys loosing those states when window loosing focus (Alt+Tab).
+  3) Toggled/pressed keys losing those states when the window loses focus (Alt+Tab).
-  4) macOS Caps Lock handling.
+  4) macOS Caps Lock behavior is handled.